Cybernetic-Ransomware/Animals_Healthcare_Application/README.md

 - Interactive charts for biometric records
 - A book of medical facilities and medical personnel
 - Databases for medicines and food products
-- An SMS gateway, Discord, and Messenger chatbots for notifications
+- An SMS gateway, and Messenger chatbots for notifications
 - Custom mixins for checking view permissions
 - A fixed light-themed frontend, currently blocked in the base.html <html> tag
-- CouchDb for containing notes appendixes

 ---